MicrosoftDocs/mixed-reality/mixed-reality-docs/eye-tracking.md

 The idea is that holograms or user interface elements react in a somewhat instinctual way that may not even feel like you are interacting with the system at all, but rather that the system and the user are in sync.
 For example, one immensely successful example is **eye-gaze-based auto scroll**.
 The idea is as simple: The user reads a text and can just keep on reading.
 The text gradually moves up to keep users in their reading flow.
 A key aspect is that the scrolling speed adapts to the reading speed of the user.
 Another example is **eye-supported zoom and pan** for which the user can feel like diving exactly toward what he or she is focusing at.
 Triggering the zoom and controlling the zoom speed can be controlled via voice or hand input which is important about providing the feeling of control and avoid overwhelming the user (we will talk about these design guidelines in more detail below).
 Once zoomed in, the user can then smoothly follow, for example, the course of a street to explore his or her neighborhood just simply by using their eye gaze.

-Samples for these types of interactions can be found in the [Mixed Reality Toolkit - Eye-supported Navigation](https://microsoft.github.io/MixedRealityToolkit-Unity/Documentation/EyeTracking/EyeTracking_Navigation.html) sample.
+Demo examples for these types of interactions can be found in the [Mixed Reality Toolkit - Eye-supported Navigation](https://microsoft.github.io/MixedRealityToolkit-Unity/Documentation/EyeTracking/EyeTracking_Navigation.html) sample.

 Additional use cases for _implicit actions_ may include:
 - **Smart notifications:** Ever get annoyed by notifications popping up right where you were focusing?
 Taking into account where a user is currently paying attention to, you can make it better!
 Show notifications offset from where the user is currently looking to limit distractions and automatically dismiss them once finished reading.